SHOP OUR FAVORITE FINDSShop Now

 The lowest you can charge is $5 a month (and then Substack takes a cut out of that, credit card fees, etc), so that is what we are starting with (it’s just us right now, so our overhead is just our time).
 For us, this provides a safety barrier, a buffer that keeps people invested in us and hate readers out (unless they pay).
 If you are a long-time reader and this is a barrier, please email hello@emilyhenderson.com, and I will give you 3 months for free.
 Right now, the post will land on Saturday or Sunday mornings in your inbox (which is when we read the Substacks we subscribe to).
 But anything can change based on learnings.

 This is an experiment, something we’ve really wanted to try, but there are a lot of unknowns.
-At times, we think we could expand this into a podcast, and other times, we are nervous about exposing our marriage to the public.
+At times, we think we could expand this into a podcast, and other times, we are nervous about exposing our marriage and inner thoughts to the public.
 We will protect our kids, obviously, and mostly write about common issues concerning raising kids, but not specifics about ours, in a way that we would regret later.
 Our phone and social media policy?
 Sure.
 How are we managing video game addiction tendencies?
 Yep.
 Because those are more universal problems.
 But nothing too personal about each one – it’s about us way more than them.

 xx – Emily and Brian